MattBabbage/Clean-Microservice-Showcase/README.md

 ## Design Decisions:
 **What is this project?**

 This is a Microservice created using the Minimal API Structure.
 A potential use case could be a 'travel social media company' which allows users to post a status at any location.

 **Things it does include:**

-✅ Service should maintain a cache
+- Service should maintain a cache ✅
-✅ Service should maintain a persistent store of the looked-up values ⏳ Unit tests
+- Service should maintain a persistent store of the looked-up values ✅
+- Unit tests ⏳
-⏳ Integration tests
+- Integration tests ⏳

 **Extra things I have added:**

-✅ Documentation/Comments via Swagger - Wanted to learn how to do this on a minimal API ✅ Rate Limiting - Core feature of most APIs
+- Documentation/Comments via Swagger ✅ (Wanted to learn how to do this on a minimal API)
+- Rate Limiting ✅ (Core feature of most APIs)

 **Does not include:**
-❌ Authentication - Avoid overcomplication/Not in spec
+- Authentication ❌ - Avoid overcomplication/Not in spec
-❌ Authorization - Avoid overcomplication/Not in spec
+- Authorization ❌ - Avoid overcomplication/Not in spec
-❌ IP from HTTP Context - More difficult to demonstrate and debug.
+- IP from HTTP Context ❌ - More difficult to demonstrate and debug.

 ## Design Decisions: